Zondax/ledger-kusama/README.md

 Tip:

 - In releases, you will find a precompiled test app.
-If you are just curious, you can run `zxtool.sh` and avoid building.
+If you are just curious, you can run `install_app.sh` and avoid building.

 ## Download and install